Stillbirth Compensation Claims

 We handle stillbirth compensation claims on a no win, no fee basis, meaning that legal fees will only be paid when your claim is successful.
 Also known as a conditional fee agreement, a no win, no fee arrangement ensures that stillbirth negligence claims can be made at no financial risk to the bereaved family.

-Your stillbirth compensation amount will be calculated to take into account the lasting practical and psychological impact of the loss on you and your family.
-In order to calculate how much compensation for stillbirth will be reasonable, your legal team will assess your specific needs and circumstances, and the specialist support services you may need to access.
+For stillbirth cases, your compensation amount will be calculated to take into account the lasting practical and psychological impact of the loss on you and your family.
+To calculate how much compensation for stillbirth will be reasonable, your legal team will assess your specific needs and circumstances, and the specialist support services you may need to access.

 Factors that can influence the amount of compensation include:

-• Pain and suffering - this includes both physical pain and emotional distress suffered by the parents due to the stillbirth.
+• Pain and suffering - this includes both physical pain and emotional distress suffered by you due to the stillbirth.

-• Psychiatric injury - if the parents experience psychiatric conditions such as depression, anxiety or post-traumatic stress disorder (PTSD) as a result of the stillbirth, this can be factored into the compensation.
+• Psychiatric injury - if you experience psychiatric conditions such as depression, anxiety or post-traumatic stress disorder (PTSD) as a result of the stillbirth, this can be factored into the compensation.
 This includes any therapy or counselling costs.

 • Medical expenses - any costs related to the pregnancy, delivery, and any subsequent treatment can be claimed, as well as the travel costs associated with attending appointments.

-• Loss of earnings - if parents had to take time off work or were unable to work due to the emotional impact of the stillbirth, they may be able to claim for loss of earnings.
+• Loss of earnings - if you had to take time off work or were unable to work due to the emotional impact of the stillbirth, you may be able to claim for loss of earnings.

 Additionally, stillbirth negligence claims can play a key role in helping you understand why a stillbirth happened, and obtain an apology from those responsible.
 This can provide you and your family with closure, and lead to changes that will prevent the same mistakes from being made again in future.

-Given the complex nature of these cases, it's advisable to consult with a legal professional who specialises in medical negligence.
-At JMW Solicitors, we have a team of experienced solicitors who can provide sensitive and expert advice to help you navigate this difficult process.
+Given the complex nature of these cases, make sure to consult with a legal professional who specialises in medical negligence.
+At JMW, we have a team of experienced solicitors who can provide sensitive and expert advice to help you navigate this difficult process.

 Support Following Stillbirth